No-Regret Learning in Bilateral Trade via Global Budget Balance: Partial Feedback

-We show that it is possible to employ \egftmax (\Cref{alg:e_gft_max}) with a suitable choice of parameters $\beta$ and $K$, and different regret minimizers $\cAR$ and $\cAG$. \Cref{subsec:reg min rev one bit} presents a regret-minimizing algorithm that can be employed as $\cAR$, while \Cref{subsec:reg min gft one bit} provides a suitable regret minimizer to be employed as $\cAG$.
+We show how to employ \egftmax with a suitable choice of parameters $\beta$ and $K$, and regret minimizers $\cAP$ and $\cAG$ to achieve the desired regret bound. \Cref{subsec:reg min rev one bit} presents a regret-minimizing algorithm that can be employed as $\cAP$, while \Cref{subsec:reg min gft one bit} provides a suitable regret minimizer to be employed as $\cAG$.
 Finally, in \Cref{subsec: one bit final}, we present the final regret upper bound.